isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 <p></p>
 <p>Nature Kakis Chapters have the freedom to brainstorm and implement innovative
 initiatives that encourage residents to connect with nature in their surroundings.
-These initiatives may include organizing nature mural painting sessions, devising interactive games, and incorporating gamification elements like Bingo cards and Nature Podcasts to make learning about the environment enjoyable and interactive for participants.</p>
+These initiatives may include organising nature mural painting sessions, devising interactive games, and incorporating gamification elements like Bingo cards and Nature Podcasts to make learning about the environment enjoyable and interactive for participants.</p>